marijnh/Eloquent-JavaScript/14_dom.md

 be useful because it allows you to store extra information in a document.
 If you make up your own attribute names, though, such attributes will not be present as a property on the element's node.
-Instead, you'll have to use the `getAttribute` and `setAttribute` methods to work with them.
+Instead, you have to use the `getAttribute` and `setAttribute` methods to work with them.

 ```{lang: "text/html"}
 <p data-classified="secret">The launch code is 00000000.</p>